kubernetes/kubernetes/docs/admin/resource-quota.md

 - Limit the "testing" namespace to using 1 core and 1GiB RAM.
 Let the "production" namespace use any amount.

-In the case where the total capacity of the cell is less than the sum of the quotas of the namespaces, there may be contention for resources.
+In the case where the total capacity of the cluster is less than the sum of the quotas of the namespaces, there may be contention for resources.
 This is handled on a first-come-first-served basis.

 Neither contention nor changes to quota will affect already-running pods.